tigerfarm/arduino/Altair101/Processor/README.md

 + The 16 upper and lower byte address toggles will be used for memory address input.
 + One on/off/on momentary toggle to Examine and Examine next address data values.
 + One on/off/on momentary toggle to Deposit and Deposit next address data values.
-+ One on/off/on momentary toggle to Reset or CLR (clear): sets data and address LEDs on, then data and address LEDs go off.
++ One on/off/on momentary toggle to Reset: sets data and address LEDs on, then data and address LEDs go off.

 + One on/off toggle to turn the computer's power on and off.